-II.A.
+III.A.
 Emission Limits

-- 1. Emissions from engine units 1 and 5 equipped with oxidation catalyst shall not exceed: - (a) 0.88 pounds per hour of carbon monoxide (CO) emissions; and - (b) 0.34 pounds per hour of formaldehyde (CH2O) emissions. - 2.
-Emissions from engine unit 4 equipped with a 3-way catalyst (NSCR) and an air/fuel ratio controller shall not exceed: - (a) 9.70 pounds per hour of carbon monoxide (CO) emissions; and - (b) 6.50 pounds per hour of nitrogen oxide (NO_x) emissions.

-II.B.
+Emissions from engine TS6B-1 equipped with a three-way catalyst (NSCR) and an AFR controller shall not exceed:

+- (a) 12.9 pounds per hour of CO emissions; and - (b) 8.6 pounds per hour of NO_x emissions.

+III.B.
 Work Practice and Operational Requirements

-- 1. Units 1 and 5, Waukesha 7042 GL reciprocating natural gas compressor engines each with 1,334 site-rated brake horsepower (bhp), shall be equipped with oxidation catalyst control systems capable of reducing uncontrolled emissions of CO by at least 90% and CH2O emissions by at least 60% at maximum operating rate (90% to 110% of engine capacity at site elevation). - 2.
-Unit 4, a Waukesha 7042 GSI reciprocating natural gas compressor engine with 1,467 site rated brake horsepower (bhp), shall be equipped with a non-selective catalytic reduction (NSCR three way catalyst) with air-to-fuel ratio control system capable of reducing uncontrolled emissions of NO_x by at least 90%, and CO emissions by at least 80% at maximum operating rate (90% to 110% of engine capacity at site elevation). - 3.
-The permittee shall install temperature-sensing devices (i.e. thermocouple or resistance temperature detectors) before the catalyst for units 1, 5, and 4 in order to monitor the inlet temperatures of the catalyst for each engine.

-[Comment: The catalyst inlet temperature is important; it has to be hot enough to work, but not so hot as to damage the catalyst.
-The outlet temperature is not an indicator of performance, but a material constraint.]

-- 4. The engine exhaust temperature at the inlet to each catalyst, shall be maintained at all times the engines operate within the following limits: - (a) For engine units 1 and 5, an inlet temperature of at least 450°F and no more than 1350°F in accordance with manufacturer's specifications. - (b) For engine unit 4, an inlet temperature of at least 700°F and no more than 1,250°F in accordance with manufacturer's specifications. - 5.
-The permittee shall install gauges before and after the catalyst for units 1, 5, and 4 in order to monitor pressure drop across the catalyst.
-The pressure drop across the catalyst for units 1, 5, and 4 shall not change by more than ± 2" water at 100% load plus or minus 10% from the pressure drop across the catalyst measured during the initial performance test.
-[Comment: Pressure drop is a good indication of catalyst operation; if too low, the catalyst is blown out; if too high, it's clogged.] - 6.
-The permittee shall follow, for each engine and its respective catalyst, the manufacturer's recommended maintenance schedule and procedures to ensure optimum performance of each engine and catalyst. - 7.
-All emission units at the Salvador I/II Compressor Station shall be fired only with natural gas.
-The natural gas shall be pipeline-quality in all respects except that CO2 concentrations in the gas shall not be required to be within pipeline-quality.
+- 1. Unit TS6B-1, a Waukesha P9390-GSI reciprocating natural gas compressor engine with 1,948 site rated brake horsepower (bhp), shall be equipped with a NSCR three way catalyst with AFR ratio control system capable of reducing uncontrolled emissions of NO_x by at least 90%, and CO emissions by at least 80% at maximum operating rate (90% to 110% of engine capacity at site elevation). - 2.
+The permittee shall install a temperature-sensing device (i.e. thermocouple or resistance temperature detectors) before the catalyst for unit TS6B-1 in order to monitor the inlet temperatures of the catalyst for the engine.
+[Comment: The catalyst inlet temperature is important; it has to be hot enough to work, but not so hot as to damage the catalyst]. - 3.
+The engine exhaust temperature at the inlet to the catalyst shall be maintained at all times the engine operates at at least 700°F and no more than 1250°F in accordance with manufacturer's specifications. - 4.
+The permittee shall install gauges before and after the catalyst for unit TS6B-1 in order to monitor pressure drop across the catalyst.
+The pressure drop across the catalyst shall not change by more than ± 2" water at 100% load plus or minus 10% from the pressure drop across the catalyst measured during the initial performance test.
+[Comment: Pressure drop is a good indication of catalyst operation; too low, the catalyst may be blown out; too high and it may be clogged]. - 5.
+The permittee shall follow, for each engine and its respective catalyst, the manufacturer's recommended maintenance schedule and procedures to ensure optimum performance of each engine and catalyst.

+6. All emission units at the Treating Site #6B Compressor Station shall be fired only with natural gas.
+The natural gas shall be pipeline-quality in all respects except that the CO2 concentration in the gas shall not be required to be within pipeline-quality.

-[Explanatory Note: The purpose of permit condition 7, above, is to ensure that there are no contaminants in the fuel that might foul the catalyst.
-In general, pipeline-quality natural gas is (1) within \pm 5% of the heating value of pure methane, or 1,010 Btu/per cubic foot under standard atmospheric conditions, and (2) free of water and toxic or corrosive contaminants.
+[Note to Permittee: The purpose of permit condition 6, above, is to ensure that there are no contaminants in the fuel that might foul the catalyst.
+In general, pipeline-quality natural gas is (1) within $\pm 5\%$ of the heating value of pure methane, or 1,010 Btu/per cubic foot under standard atmospheric conditions, and (2) free of water and toxic or corrosive contaminants.
 However, CO_2 is not a potential foulant of the catalyst and has therefore been excluded from the requirement.]

-II.C.
+III.C.
 Testing Requirements [40 CFR 71.6(a)(3)(i)(A) through (C)]